thabodiremofokeng/Python_Projects-/README.md

 # Auto Job Application System 🚀

-An intelligent automated system that scrapes real LinkedIn jobs, uses Google Gemini AI to analyze compatibility with your resume, and can automatically apply to suitable positions.
+An intelligent automated system that discovers job postings, uses Google Gemini AI to analyze compatibility with your resume, and can optionally automate applications where supported.

 ## ✨ Features
-- **Real LinkedIn Job Scraping**: Scrapes actual job postings from LinkedIn
+- **Job Scraping**: Scrapes job postings from supported sources
 - **AI-Powered Matching**: Uses Google Gemini to analyze job compatibility
-- **Automated Applications**: Can automatically apply to jobs via LinkedIn Easy Apply
+- **Automated Applications**: Can automatically apply to jobs where supported
 - **Web Dashboard**: Modern web interface to browse jobs and manage applications
 - **Resume Analysis**: Intelligent parsing of PDF/DOCX resumes
 - **Application Tracking**: Database-driven tracking of all applications